Duo Restore for Android

 Backup and restore of third-party accounts requires Duo Mobile version 3.28 or newer.
 Duo mobile versions 3.17 to 3.27 permit restore of Duo-protected accounts only.

-If you are a Duo Mobile end-user (not an administrator) and are looking for help configuring Duo Restore beyond the instructions here, or if you are not sure if your organization permits use of Duo Restore, please contact your organization's IT help desk for assistance.
+If you are a Duo Mobile end-user (not an administrator) and are looking for help configuring Duo Restore beyond the instructions here, or if you are not sure if your organization permits use of Duo Restore, please contact The Help Desk for assistance at 936.468.4357.

 Enabling Duo Restore